modest12345678/crops-doctor-apps/replit.md

-# Potato Disease Detector
+# Multi-Crop Disease Detector

 ## Overview

-This is an AI-powered potato disease detection application that uses OpenAI's GPT-5 Vision API to analyze images of potato plants and identify diseases.
-Users can upload photos from their camera or file system, receive instant disease identification with confidence scores, view detailed treatment recommendations, and maintain a history of past detections.
+This is an AI-powered crop disease detection application that uses Google's Gemini Vision API to analyze images of crop plants and identify diseases.
+The application supports multiple crop types including potato, tomato, corn, wheat, and rice.
+Users can select their crop type, upload photos from their camera or file system, receive instant disease identification with confidence scores, view detailed treatment recommendations, and maintain a history of past detections.
 The application also includes a training data submission feature to help improve the AI model over time.

 ## User Preferences